ExchangeUnion/docs/XU-TechnicalPaper.md

 1. Minimize latency of order updates

 For orders, the DOB protocol follows the first come, first served principle, which remains fully compatible with how order book systems of centralized exchanges work.
-To get the best achievable latency between two nodes which intend to receive order updates from each other, XUD requires a direct socket connection between two nodes on Internet Protocol level without intermediary hop - a full mesh network.
+To get the best achievable latency between two nodes which intend to receive order updates from each other, XUD requires a direct socket connection on Internet Protocol level without intermediary hop - a full mesh network.
 Direct payment channels are optional, payments can be routed through intermediary hops.

 ![Screenshot](images/Full%20Mesh%20vs.%20Partial%20Mesh.png "XUD DOB Full Mesh vs. Payment Channel Partial Mesh")